One of the scenes in Arthurian legend I love the most is when Arthur first declares peace in a unified Britain.

 It increases the time spent and the workload.
 There’s a lot to be said for effective editing, but there’s no reason to court duplication of effort if you can avoid it.

 There’s no benefit in stressing about the seasoning, the sear, and the sizzle before you’ve even defrosted the steak.
 There’s nothing to eat without the meat, as they say.

 Worst of all, other methods keep you from taking action.
 You sit there and stare at the blank page, wondering how to start.

 So.
 Write the heart of the piece first.
 The rest will come.

 PS – writing is my foremost passion.
 I love writing.
 But I also love reading about writing.
 And writing about writing.

 Above all, I love teaching writing.

-While I’m certainly no Hemingway, my ability to write well and tell stories effectively is one of the key factors in my success—especially when it comes to my online business.
+The ability to write well and tell stories effectively is one of the key factors for success—especially for an online business built around content.